 These new EASL Guidelines position FibroScan® as the cornerstone NIT for the future of liver diseases management, all along the liver care continuum and across all population groups.

-…all along the liver care continuum, with a pivotal role in the 2 pathways presented in the guideline:
+…all along the liver care continuum, with a pivotal role in the 2 only pathways presented in the guideline:

 for early patient identification, in 1st line after Fib-4, either in primary care, diabetology clinic or liver clinic